launchdarkly/sdk-test-harness/docs/service_spec.md

 For tests that involve filtering, the test harness will set the `filter` property of the `streaming` or `polling` configuration object.
 The property will either be omitted if no filter is requested, or a non-empty string if requested.

+#### Capability `"filtering-strict"`

+When initially adding support for the `filtering` capability, the test harness assumed there were no character restrictions on the payload filter key.
+Later investigation has determined this is not the case.

+If this capability is set, the test harness will send a filter key that contains a character that is not allowed in a filter key.
+The test service should ignore the invalid key and connect as if no filter was specified.

 #### Capability `"evaluation-hooks"`

 This means that the SDK has support for hooks and has the ability to register evaluation hooks.